SauloHrodrigues/mnicursoCatalisa/README.md

 # mnicursoCatalisa
-Minicurso do catalisa 2022 - consumir API
+Minicurso do catalisa 2022 - Como Consumir API do Rick And Morty